 The first step is finding out who exactly the IP holder is (or copyright holder, both terms are interchangeable in this case).

 Printed publications usually have copyright information provided close to the image.
 If you can’t find this information, you can always contact the publisher, who is obliged to pass this information on.

 Simply search the publisher’s contact details online, or look for their contact details somewhere in the publication.

-If you’ve found the image online, then they should provide the credit right below the image.
-Finding out who the IP holder is can be much easier online than in printed publications.
+If you’ve found the image online, they should provide credit right below it or somewhere nearby.
+Finding the IP holder’s identity can be much easier online than in printed publications.

 If you’ve found somebody’s artwork through a search engine, clicking the picture will usually provide copyright holder information.

 If it doesn’t have copyright information, simply click the link to the webpage, and you should be able to find the information somewhere on the website.